 As we’re often at work for eight hours or more, which is the majority of our day, it’s a prime opportunity to drink more water.
 Keep a large water bottle filled to the top at your desk and sip all day.
 Make up your mind that when it gets below a certain point, you’ll get up and refill it.
 Freezing in your office?
 Intersperse your H2O with decaf green tea, which also hydrates.

 Don’t have a desk job?
-Carry a reusable water bottle with you everywhere you go and refill it throughout the day.
-Keeping a water companion with you will serve as a constant reminder to drink up.
+Carry a reusable bottle with you everywhere you go and refill it throughout the day.
+Keeping a refreshment companion with you will serve as a constant reminder to drink up.

 Turn transitions into triggers.

 If you have trouble remembering to drink more water, get into the habit of sipping whenever you switch from one activity to the next.
 For instance, finish your bottle before you get out of the car to go to work, or don’t leave for lunch without finishing the glass of water on your desk.

 Did you know that sipping water regularly instead of gulping down larger amounts helps urine excretion lower by 6 times?
 The body absorbs more of the water and stays hydrated, but it doesn’t result in increased trips to the bathroom.
 Sipping water, rather than drinking a lot over a short period of time, seems to allow the body to efficiently process the water and hydrate without the spike in urination we see with gulping water.

 There are plenty of free water tracking apps you can download that will help you track how much you’ve consumed during the day.
 They can be set to show reminders throughout the day and also record your drinks.
 You can also go the old-fashioned route and write it down on a Post-It (or even in your Notes section on your phone) in an effort to drink more water.